Category Archives: Monsters and Mechs

+What does CoreCon look for in a special guest?
 A guest can be a writer, artist, musician, actor, comedian, or a combination.

 If you plan on doing a panel at CoreCon IX: Monsters and Mechs, you need to register soon!
 The battle takes place at the Baymont Inn and Suites June 8-11,2017!